opf/openproject/docs/release-notes/12-4-0/README.md

 With OpenProject 12.4 the **2-factor authentication feature becomes part of the Community edition** and adds an additional security layer to your application.
 Do not take long before you activate it.

 Official **OpenProject HelmCharts** are available from now on.
 We also added the possibility of choosing a work week as opposed to 1 or 2 week view with the team planer.
-In addition, user can now tag themselves via @mentioned and can bulk edit the work-package field "subject".
+In addition, users can now tag themselves via @mentioned and can bulk edit the work-package field "subject".

 As usual, the release contains several bug fixes and we recommend updating to the newest version.